| WELCOME TO

 respiratory distress just as we were preparing to euthanize her, so we more

-expeditiously euthanized her.
+we desired for our little gal to pass, but it had to be done.
 Julie, I and energy healer Kathy Barr were all

 with her when she passed.
 Here are 4 pics from Georgette's last hour: